yeziR4/image_generation/README.md

 create a new token

+clone the repository

-input your token into the model line it the code
+find the line  "Bearer" and place your token beside it

+then run the code